 A comprehensive eye exam may involve:

-• Vision testing (refraction) to determine your prescription
+- Vision testing (refraction) to determine your prescription or whether corrective lenses may be needed

-• Clear guidance on any next steps, such as dry eye relief or surgical referral
+- Clear guidance on next steps, such as dry eye management or surgical referral

 You’ll leave knowing exactly how your eyes are doing—and what comes next.